EasyDynamics/oscal.io/_tools/compliance-trestle-sdk.md

 link: https://oscal-compass.github.io/compliance-trestle/
 ---

-An ensemble of tools that enable the creation, validation, and governance of documentation artifacts for compliance needs.
+An ensemble of tools enabling creation, validation, and governance of documentation artifacts for compliance needs.